 Merchant Service Providers

 Now that we’ve established the tools you’ll need to accept debit and credit card payments, let’s move on to the companies that sell these tools, a.k.a.
 Payment processors.
 You cannot accept debit and credit card payments without the hardware and software sold by payment processors.
-Much like small business loans, the right payment processor for your business depends on a variety of factors, like your industry, your most common payment method, and the size of your business.
+Much like small business loans, the right payment processor for your business depends on various factors, like your industry, your most common payment method, and the size of your business.

 Most payment processors can be categorized as either merchant account providers or payment service providers.
 Here are the definitions and primary differences between the two: